Welcome to Uncertain , Texas

 To the registered voters of the City of Uncertain, Texas:

-Notice is hereby given that the polling places listed below will be open from 7:00 a.m. to 7:00 pm., on May 1, 2021, for voting in a general election to elect three (3) Alderman.
+Notice is hereby given that the polling place listed below will be open from 7:00 a.m. to 7:00 pm., on May 1, 2021, for voting in a general election to elect three (3) Alderman and a special election to increase sales tax from 1% to 2% .

 199 Cypress Dr.